fconstancias/metabaRpipe/README.md

 -T 4 \
 -f ${MY_DIR}/metabaRpipe/Rscripts/functions.R
 ```
-We could also run the function directly within R/ Rstudio:
+We could also run the function directly from R/ Rstudio:

 Below the original `tax_table()`